szpejsoft/flashcards/README.md

   - Use cases
   - ViewModels
   - Repository logic
-  - Flow emissions verified using Turbine library
+  - Flow emissions verified using the Turbine library

 - Konsist tests for
   - Keeping app architecture
   - Ensuring new components have tests

-UI tests are intentionally as the primary focus is correctness of state and business logic.
+User interface tests are deliberately limited to checking that the correct state is displayed and that the appropriate ViewModel methods are called, as the main focus is on state correctness and business logic.

 ## Trade-offs & Decisions